elkcityhazard/pc-building-co/content/content/about.md

 updateDate: 2025-02-02
 bgImage: "/static/images/stairs_remodel_1920_1280.jpg"
 ---
-Welcome to PC Building Company, where we bring your home renovation dreams to life with exceptional craftsmanship and attention to detail.
-Nestled in the scenic heart of Lake Leelanau, Michigan, our company proudly serves the communities of Grand Traverse County and Leelanau County.
+Welcome to P.C.
+Building Company, where we bring your home renovation dreams to life with exceptional craftsmanship and attention to detail.
+Nestled in the scenic heart of Lake Leelanau, Michigan, our company proudly serves the communities of Leelanau County.
 With years of experience in the remodeling industry, we have built a reputation for delivering high-quality services that transform houses into luxurious, functional, and beautiful spaces.

 ## Our Mission

-At PC Building Company, our mission is to provide unparalleled remodeling services tailored to each client's unique vision.
+At P.C.
+Building Company, our mission is to provide unparalleled remodeling services tailored to each client's unique vision.
 We understand that your home is a personal sanctuary, and we are dedicated to enhancing both its beauty and functionality.
 Our goal is to make your remodeling journey as seamless and satisfying as possible, ensuring that every detail aligns with your lifestyle and aspirations.

 ## Our Services